 This is a potent moment for humanity, and for businesses everywhere.
-The world’s companies are re-opening their doors to begin their recovery.
+The world’s companies have reopened their doors to begin their recovery.
 Furloughed and home-working staff are starting to return to their workplaces.
 But when health and safety are paramount concerns, the trepidation is palpable.

 Every brand says they want to emerge from the COVID-19 crisis stronger and more resilient.
 This means an engaged and productive team is absolutely crucial.